FreekBes/insta_reddit_bot/README.md

 ## Installation

+> **Disclaimer:** by using this bot, you will not have control over what your account will be posting - the bot will post whatever the subreddit(s) you choose to mirror from upvotes.
+In essence, this means that sometimes the bot might post pictures that do not follow [Instagram's Terms of Service](https://help.instagram.com/477434105621119), which could result in Instagram taking action against your account, such as permanently deleting it.
+By using this bot, you agree with the fact that I am not responsible for any damages to your account(s) or other possessions in any means, whatever the cause.

 [Download](https://github.com/FreekBes/insta_reddit_bot/archive/master.zip) or clone this repository into an empty folder.
 Create a file in this folder called *logindetails.json* and enter the following information into this file, replacing all the `ENTER` fields:
 ```
 {